 - Tip: I like to put plastic wrap over the cup, poke it with a toothpick and then insert the stems into the holes to keep the stem upright, and the leaves out of the water

-- Check your cutting regularly for signs of roots, and change the water every few days to keep it fresh
+- Check your cuttings regularly for signs of roots, and change the water every few days to keep it fresh

 - In about 4-6 weeks you will see roots

-- Transfer your cutting into a three inch pot with moist potting mix
+- Transfer your cuttings into a three inch pot with moist potting mix

 - Once your plant has started to show leaf growth you know you have a well-established root system and can plant your lemon thyme into its final home